Geethika-tech/Solum-Web-Developer-Test/C/login-page/README.md

 ## Setup Instructions

-### 1. Clone or Download
+Clone or Download:
 1. Clone the code using the command: git clone https://github.com/Geethika-tech/Solum-Web-Developer-Test.git
-2. Navigae to the project folder using: cd C/login-page
+2. Navigate to the project folder using: cd C/login-page

 ## Run Instructions
 Run a local server: